enigma131/stb0899/README.md

 Then uncompress it to the right directory:

-sudo tar -xf linux-5.10.tar.xz /usr/src
+sudo tar -xf linux-5.10.tar.xz -C /usr/src

 Next, get the repository to local: